openhwgroup/cva6/tools/vptool/VPTOOL-readme.txt

 * `PROJECT_NAME`: a free-form string that identifies the project targeted by the verification plan
 * `SAVED_DB_LOCATION`: path to the databases (either a file name, or a directory name).
-It is constructed from the value of `PLATFORM_TOP_DIR` in `vptool/vp_config.py` so that it can be tailored to any organizaion- or site-specific directory naming conventions.
+It is constructed from the value of `PLATFORM_TOP_DIR` in `vptool/vp_config.py` so that it can be tailored to any organization- or site-specific directory naming conventions.
 * `SPLIT_SAVE`: if set to 'True', then verification plan data associated with each Feature is stored in separate `VP_IPnnn.pck` files in the directory designated by `SAVED_IP_LOCATION`.
   If `SPLIT_SAVE` is set to `False`, the verification plan data for **ALL** Features will be stored